nicolaiaustad/CropCounter/README.md

 Run the .config/setup_configs.sh file to setup udev rules and systemd services

 Remember to update the idVendor and idProduct numbers for the usb stick you use as a switch in the udev rule file 99-usb-stick.rules

+## Docker

+When using Docker remember to set username on Raspberry Pi to nicolaiaustad and manually run the setup_config.sh file using sudo after running the Docker container.
+This inefficieny will be resolved ASAP.